Coffee Macaron Recipe is a combination of a creamy coffee flavored white chocolate ganache and a basic macaron shell.

 Use the syrup cooking time to sift the dry ingredients and prepare the egg whites.

-Sift the almond flour and powdered sugar twice into a large bowl.
+the almond flour and powdered sugar twice into a large bowl (bowl #1).

-Heat the egg whites in the microwave in 5-7 second intervals, mixing after each, for about 30 seconds or until the egg whites are barely warm to the touch.
+Heat the 172g of egg whites in the microwave in 5-7 second intervals, mixing after each, for about 30 seconds or until the egg whites are barely warm to the touch.

-When the syrup is at about 240F, with a sturdy wooden spoon quickly mix the 90 g of egg whites and the sifted mixture until paste forms.
+When the sugar syrup is at about 240F, with a sturdy wooden spoon quickly mix the 82 g of egg whites and the sifted mixture from bowl #1 until a thick paste forms.

-When the syrup is at about 243F to 244F start to whip the egg whites and the sugar on medium speed, getting them ready for when the syrup reaches 248F and you can pour it into the fluffy egg whites.
+When the syrup is at about 243F to 244F start to whip the egg whites and the sugar (in bowl #2) on medium speed, getting them ready for when the syrup reaches 248F and you can pour it into the fluffy egg whites.

 When the egg whites are foamy and the syrup is at 248F degrees, increase the mixer speed to high and slowly pour the syrup into the egg whites between the whisk and the bowl.
 Continue whipping until the bowl is cool to the touch and the meringue has reached stiff peaks.

-Fold the prepared meringue into the almond/sugar paste in 3 additions, trying to reach the "lava" stage when the batter flows off the spatula into the bowl like lava, or when the batter dropped into the bowl takes about 30 seconds to dissolve into the rest of the batter.
+Fold the prepared meringue (bowl #2) into the almond/sugar paste (bowl #1) in 3 additions, trying to reach the "lava" stage when the batter flows off the spatula into the bowl like lava, or when the batter dropped into the bowl takes about 30 seconds to dissolve into the rest of the batter, or when you can draw a figure 8 with the batter flowing off the spatula.

 Preheat oven to 350F degrees with the baking rack in the middle.